callmecavs/layzr.js/README.md

 ## Instantiate

 If necessary, import Layzr.
-Then, create an instance, passing in your [options](#options).
+Then, create an instance, optionally passing in your [options](#options).

 Be sure to **assign your Layzr instance to a variable**.
 Using your instance, you can:

 * start and stop the event listeners
-* handle dynamically added elements
+* add and remove callback handlers
-* bind callback handlers
+* accommodate dynamically added elements

 ```es6
 // import Layzr (npm install only)